LightSwitch: Passing data between screens - Example 5: Passing information to an "add" screen

 }

-And then we follow that up with the simple line of of assigning the name of the animal from our data item: screen.AnimalInfo.AnimalName = screen.Animal;
+And then we follow that with the simple line of code to assign the name of the animal from our data item: screen.AnimalInfo.AnimalName = screen.Animal;

 image

-3. I mentioned the tooling becomes a problem if we do not use the right types, so to see how that occurs – we add a button to the browse screen (that we used in the last example) and try to open it up our screen and set the name, however Visual Studio doesn’t let us.
+1. I mentioned that tooling becomes a problem if we don’t use the right types, so to see how that occurs, we’ll add a button to the browse screen (the one we used in the last example) and try to open it, then set the name—but Visual Studio doesn’t allow this.

 image

-4. We can just work around this in code, and we start off on the browse screen by adding a button with the method named ShowAnimalInfo
+1. We can just work around this in code, starting on the browse screen by adding a button with the method named ShowAnimalInfo.

 image

-5. The code we use in the button is very simple: myapp.showAddAdnimalInfo(null, screen.AnimalsSet.selectedItem.Name);
+1. The code we use in the button is very simple: myapp.showAddAnimalInfo(null, screen.AnimalsSet.selectedItem.Name);

-This should look very similar to example 4, except we have a null in the first parameter (since we want the add screen to create the object associated with the screen – which we covered in step 2).
-The second parameter is passing the selected items name to the screen.
-Once again, the tooling is expecting an integer but JavaScript is dynamic so it will accept a string.
+This should look very similar to example 4, except for the null in the first parameter (since we want the add screen to create the object associated with the screen, which we covered in step 2).
+The second parameter passes the selected item's name to the screen.
+Once again, the tooling expects an integer, but JavaScript is dynamic, so it accepts a string.

 image

-This final example, is to show you just how nice the tooling is when you pass the right types around and how you can do the same as above without JavaScript.
-If you are looking at the demo code, this is in the AddAnimalsInfoSmart screen.
+This final example demonstrates how nice the tooling is when you pass the correct types and how you can achieve the same result without JavaScript.
+If you check the demo code, this is in the AddAnimalsInfoSmart screen.

-1. The major different here is the type of the data item we add as a parameter.
-So for this we set the type to the Animals (Entity).
+1. The main difference here is the type of the data item we add as a parameter.
+For this, we set the type to Animals (Entity).

 image

-2. Now we need to write a bit of code again on the create event.
-Since we are only going to use the tooling to launch this screen, we do not need the check to see if the object for the screen is set.
+1. Now we need to write some code again in the create event.
+Since we’ll only use the tooling to launch this screen, we don’t need to check if the object is set.
 All we need to do is set the values.

 image

-3. Finally the button on the browse screen is just added using VS without JavaScript & we can use the IntelliSense to select the right things:
+1. Finally, we add the button to the browse screen using Visual Studio without JavaScript, and we can use IntelliSense to select the right options:

 image

-This second route is WAY better and what I recommend using, but it is great to know if you find yourself in a situation with two types that don’t match up you can work around it with a trivial amount of code.
+This second route is way better and what I recommend using—but it’s great to know that if you ever find yourself in a situation where two types don’t match up, you can work around it with a trivial amount of code.